unixwzrd/venvutil/README.md

 ## Project Status

 The project is actively maintained and continuously evolving with new features and improvements.
-Check out the CHANGELOG.md and teh project TODO.md list for more details.
+Check out the CHANGELOG.md for recent changes and the docs/ directory for detailed tool documentation.

 ## Support My Work